 Rock Bass, Ambloplites rupestris

-True to their name, rock bass live in rocky areas in the lake's shallows.
-Adults live in groups, often associating with smallmouth bass and other similar fish.
-Spawning takes place in late spring and when water temperatures reach 55 to 60 degrees F. Like other members of the sunfish family, the male digs a nest in the lake shallows, and guards it tenaciously.
+True to their name, Rock Bass live in rocky areas in the Great Lakes shallows.
+They are also commonly found in most warm-water streams and rivers and in many inland lakes, where they are typically found near rocks or around submerged logs and brush.
+Adults live in groups, often associating with Smallmouth Bass and other similar fish.
+Spawning takes place in late spring, when water temperatures reach 55 TO 60 degrees F. Like other members of the sunfish family, the male fans a nest in the shallows and guards it tenaciously.
 A spawning area may be heavily used with several nests very close together.
 As a result, males can become quite aggressive as they attempt to defend territory and attract and hold females.
 The male guards and fans the eggs, and later broods the young for a short time.
-Rock bass grow quickly and adults weigh an average of 4 to 8 ounces.
-An average length is six to eight inches although some rock bass reach 12 inches.
-Few rock bass live beyond 10 to 12 years.
+Rock Bass grow quickly and adults weigh and average of 4 to 8 ounces.
+An average length is six to 8 inches, although some Rock Bass reach 12 inches.
+Few Rock Bass live beyond 10 to 12 years.

-Large bass, northern pike, muskie, and perhaps walleyes prey on young rock bass.
-Rock bass compete with smallmouth bass for food.
-They eat aquatic insects, crayfish, and small fish, including their own young, yellow perch, and minnows.
-Rock bass occasionally take food from the surface.
+Large bass, Northern Pike, Muskellunge, and perhaps Walleye prey on young Rock Bass.
+Rock Bass compete with Smallmouth Bass for food.
+They eat aquatic insects, crayfish and small fish (including their own young).
+Rock Bass also occasionally take insects from the surface.

 Rock Bass graphic courtesy of Joseph R. Tomelleri and copyrighted.